katago/katago-server/kubernetes/README.md

 ## Expected machine for the run

-TODO: describe what kind of instance we used for GKE, cloudSQL, and memestore
+TODO: describe what kind of instance we used for GKE, CloudSQL, and memstore

 ## Istio specific config

 We want istio to be run behind Ingress, to use NativeIngress and cloud armor

-We thus need top patch it:
+We thus need top patch it (by default GKE istio expose gateway service as TCP loadbalancer):

 ```bash
 cat <<EOF > istio-ingress-patch.json